cdapio/cdap/docs/developer-guide/source/programming.rst

 Where to Go Next
 ================
-Now that you've had an introduction to programming applications for the Continuuity Reactor, take a look at:
+Now that you've had an introduction to programming applications for CDAP, take a look at:

-- `Advanced Continuuity Reactor Features <advanced.html>`__,
-  with details of the Flow, Dataset and Transaction systems.
+- `Advanced Cask Data Application Platform Features <advanced.html>`__, with details of the Custom Services, Flow, Dataset, and Transaction systems, and best practices for developing applications.